dansholds/grapple-comps-min/content/posts/15257-compnet-phoenix-spring-championship-2024-gi-no-gi.md

 Would you like to work with us on this event?
 Click here to apply.

-Date: Saturday, March 30th, 2024
+Date- Saturday, March 30th, 2024

-The doors open at 8:00 am.
-The tournament begins at 9:00 am.
+The doors open at 8-00 am.
+The tournament begins at 9-00 am.

-Venue: ARIZONA ATHLETIC GROUNDS
+Venue- ARIZONA ATHLETIC GROUNDS

 6321 S Ellsworth Rd Fieldhouse C Mesa, AZ 85212